Japan's Fukushima nuclear plant operator says another tank leaked toxic water

 TOKYO The operator of Japan's crippled Fukushima nuclear plant said on Thursday another tank holding highly contaminated water overflowed, probably sending the liquid into the Pacific Ocean, in the second such breach in less than two months.

-Recent site mishaps have returned Tokyo Electric Power Co (9501.T), or Tepco, to the spotlight, calling into question its ability to execute a complex cleanup that could last decades.
+Recent site mishaps have returned Tokyo Electric Power Co, or Tepco, to the spotlight, calling into question its ability to execute a complex cleanup that could last decades.
 The company has vowed to monitor the tanks more closely and improve its water management.

 Amid mounting international alarm, Japan's government stepped in last month and said it would fund efforts to improvement water management at the plant.